angular/angular/packages/compiler-cli/src/ngtsc/incremental/src/README.md

 2) An `IncrementalDriver` instance is constructed from the old and new `ts.Program`s, and the previous program's `IncrementalDriver`.

-The compiler then proceeds normally, analyzing all of the Angular code within the program.
-As a part of this process, the compiler maps out all of the dependencies between files in the `IncrementalDriver`.
+The compiler then proceeds normally, using the `IncrementalDriver` to manage the reuse of any pertinent information while processing the new program.
+As a part of this process, the compiler (again) maps out all of the dependencies between files.

 ## Determination of files to emit